ericianni/cs493_redesign/postman_tutorial/postman.md

 #### Type

-This is where you specifiy the kind of request you will be sending.
+This is where you specifically the kind of request you will be sending.
 The most common types of requests are:

 * **GET**
 * **POST**